 Need for Operating System

-- OS as a platform for Application programs: Operating system provides a platform, on top of which, other programs, called application programs can run.
-These application programs help the users to perform a specific task easily.
+OS as a platform for Application programs: The operating system provides a platform, on top of which, other programs, called application programs can run.
+These application programs help users to perform a specific task easily.
 It acts as an interface between the computer and the user.
-It is designed in such a manner that it operates, controls and executes various applications on the computer.
+It is designed in such a manner that it operates, controls, and executes various applications on the computer.

-- Multitasking: Operating System manages memory and allow multiple programs to run in their own space and even communicate with each other through shared memory.
+Multitasking: The operating system manages memory and allows multiple programs to run in their own space and even communicate with each other through shared memory.
 Multitasking gives users a good experience as they can perform several tasks on a computer at a time.

 Functions of an Operating System

 An operating system has a variety of functions to perform.
 Some of the prominent functions of an operating system can be broadly outlined: